Understanding Your Credit Score

 - Exceptional: 800-850

 The better your score, the better your financial life.
 Credit scores can either cost you or save you a lot of money.
 A higher score gets you lower interest rates, which will save you a lot more money over time.

 Traditional lenders are strict on their minimum credit score.
 Most require between a 620-680 credit score to do a cash-out refinance or a HELOC.

-Most traditional lenders are quick to disqualify you for a loan based on your credit history.
-But since EasyKnock is not a lender, we have no hard credit score limits and don’t require a hard credit check.
-We provide a simple and flexible way to convert home equity into cash for more and more homeowners than ever before.
+Most lenders are quick to disqualify you for a loan based on your credit history.
+But since a sale-leaseback solution is not a lender, there are no hard credit score limits or requirements for a hard credit check.
+A sale-leaseback program provides a simple and flexible way to convert home equity into cash for more and more homeowners than ever before.

 Don’t let your credit score keep you from reaching your goals.
-Talk to a financial advisor today and see if EasyKnock is the right solution for you.
+Talk to a financial advisor today to explore the right solution for you.